ferdous-alam/DVRK_robot_project/Documentation/Installing_dvrk.md

 solution: ```pip install empy```

-2. error 2, python path cataking package error
+2. error 2, python path catkin package error
 ```ImportError: "from catkin_pkg.package import parse_package failed: No module named 'catkin_pkg' Make sure that you have installed "catkin_pkg", it is up to date and on the PYTHONPATH```

 solution: open the .bashrc file and add the following line
 ```export PYTHONPATH=$PYTHONPATH:/usr/lib/python3/dist-packages```
-Then restart the terminal.
+Then RESTART the terminal.

 3. error 3: uuid error, this may have something to do with the anaconda that I had on my machine,